marcobonici/marcobonici.github.io/blog/loo_pit.md

 log_weights = loo_res.psis_result.log_weights
 ```

-PSIS stabilizes these weights by fitting a generalized Pareto distribution to the upper tail.
-We can check the reliability of this approximation using the Pareto $k$ diagnostic.
+The object `log_weights` is the key output of this step.
+For each observation, it tells us how to reweight the full-posterior draws so that they approximate the leave-one-out posterior.

+PSIS also comes with an internal reliability diagnostic, the **Pareto $k$** value.
+Large values mean the reweighting is unstable; small values mean the approximation is much more trustworthy.

 ![](https://github.com/user-attachments/assets/d963f905-1680-4dca-8d79-835f576c9037)

-If $k < 0.7$, the importance weights are stable and our LOO approximation is trustworthy.
+A useful rule of thumb is that values below about $0.7$ are usually acceptable.
+When the Pareto $k$ values are too large, one should be more cautious and consider alternatives such as exact leave-one-out refits or $K$-fold cross-validation.

-## 5. From Weights to Predictive Accuracy (ELPD)
+## 6. Predictive accuracy: ELPD

-The **Expected Log Predictive Density (ELPD)** quantifies out-of-sample performance.
-For each point $y_i$, we average the conditional likelihoods using our smoothed weights:
-\[
+Once we have leave-one-out weights, we can quantify predictive performance.

+For each held-out observation $y_i$, the leave-one-out predictive density is approximated by a weighted average over posterior draws:

+$$
 \widehat{p}(y_i \mid y_{-i}) = \sum_{s=1}^S \tilde{w}_i^{(s)} \, p(y_i \mid y_{-i}, \theta^{(s)}).
-\]
-Summing these log-probabilities across all observations gives the total $\widehat{\mathrm{ELPD}}_{\mathrm{LOO}}$.
-This is calculated automatically inside the `loo_res` object we just created.
+$$

+Taking the log of this quantity gives the pointwise leave-one-out contribution.
+Summing over all observations gives the total leave-one-out expected log predictive density:

+$$
+\widehat{\mathrm{ELPD}}_{\mathrm{LOO}}.
+$$

+This is the quantity used for model comparison and predictive scoring.
+A larger ELPD means better expected out-of-sample predictive performance.

+In our code, we do not manually reconstruct this calculation term by term, because `PosteriorStats.jl` already performs it inside the `loo_res` object.
+But conceptually it is important to see that the same PSIS weights we just computed are now being used to approximate predictive performance without repeated refits.

-## 6. Calibration and the LOO-PIT
+## 7. Calibration: the idea behind LOO-PIT

-While ELPD tells us about accuracy, **LOO-PIT (Probability Integral Transform)** tells us about **calibration**: does the model assign realistic uncertainty?
+Predictive accuracy is not the whole story.
+A model can predict reasonably well on average and still misrepresent uncertainty.
+For example, it may produce predictive distributions that are systematically too narrow or too wide.

+This is what **LOO-PIT** is designed to diagnose.

-We compare each observed value $y_i$ to its leave-one-out predictive distribution $p(\tilde{y}_i \mid y_{-i})$.
-We want to evaluate the Cumulative Distribution Function (CDF) at the observed point:
+For each observation $y_i$, we compare the actual observed value to its leave-one-out predictive distribution.
+More precisely, we compute the leave-one-out predictive CDF at the observed point:

-\[
+$$
 \widehat{\mathrm{PIT}}_i = P(\tilde{y}_i \le y_i \mid y_{-i}).
-\]
+$$

+If the model is well calibrated, then across many observations these PIT values should look approximately like draws from a $\mathrm{Uniform}(0,1)$ distribution.

+That statement is the central interpretation rule for LOO-PIT:

+- values near $0$ mean the observation lies far in the left tail of its predictive distribution;
+- values near $1$ mean it lies far in the right tail;
+- if the model is calibrated, the collection of these values should not systematically bunch up at one end or in the middle.

-There are two ways to compute this CDF in practice.
+There are two ways to compute this CDF in our example.

-### 6a.
-The Monte Carlo Approach (General)
+## 8. The Monte Carlo route

-The most general method is to count what fraction of our simulated predictive draws fall below the observed value, reweighted by our PSIS weights.
+The most general way to compute LOO-PIT is by Monte Carlo.

+We already have posterior predictive draws in `y_pred`.
+For each observation $i$, we check which simulated draws satisfy $\tilde{y}_i \le y_i$, and then sum the corresponding PSIS weights.
+In other words, we estimate the predictive CDF by a weighted empirical fraction.

 ```julia
 # Clean predictions into (draws, chains, n)